The citizen journalism project gives young refugees the knowledge and tools that they need to share their stories

 WFP is engaging the students in post-training activities to help them continue their learning process.
 In Chad, WFP has facilitated the creation of a small Djabal based association called the "Storytellers club".
 In Uganda, WFP is discussing with its field partners the possibility of building a small venue to work as a communication hub.

-Training in South Sudan
+Training in Uganda

 In country after country, WFP wants to create a network of skilled communicators and help them establish an unfiltered and productive dialogue with those who are keen to listen to them and have the potential to help.
 Our vision is that the Storytellers generation will speak with one, unique and powerful voice — and have a key role in advocating and achieving Zero Hunger.